MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow-create.md

 ## Optionally move a flow to another solution

-To be available to your bots, flows must be stored in a solution in Power Automate.
+To be available to bots in your environment, flows must be stored in a solution in Power Automate.
 If you don't want to use the **Default Solution** for this purpose, you can move your flows to another solution.

 1. On the Power Automate portal, go to the **Solutions** tab to see the available solutions.
 Use any of the existing solutions or create a new solution for your flows.